 Situational PvP Talents

-Delirium is a unique and powerful anti-movement effect that works against abilities that will move a player's character; namely, Mage's Blink, Monk's Roll, and Demon Hunter's Fel Rush.
-Because of this, this talent is generally taken against any of those classes to shutdown their mobility.
+Delirium is a unique and powerful anti-movement effect that works against abilities that will move a player's character; namely, Mage's Blink, Monk's Roll and Transcendence, and Demon Hunter's Fel Rush.
+Because of this, this talent is generally taken against any of those classes to shut down their mobility.

 - 20 Mar.
 2021: Reviewed for Patch 9.0.5.

 - 20 Feb.
 2021: Updates for the developing meta.